 Please note, the above information is for the burning of garden refuse only and does not apply to the burning of bush land or any other fire hazard reduction works.
 A permit is required for these types of activities.

-Property inspections for the 2020 Bush Fire Mitigation Program will commence shortly where Rangers will focus their efforts on key areas within the Shire.
+Property inspections for the 2021 Bush Fire Mitigation Program have commenced, where Rangers will focus their efforts on key areas within the Shire.

 The Shire of Broome administers the Bush Fire Advisory Committee (BFAC) which is comprised of stakeholders which represent Community members and organisations.
 The Committee meets regularly throughout the year to discuss and plan the Town's preparedness for the threat of bushfires.

 Please refer to the following link for DFES Bushfire Preparedness Material.